brainhackorg/bhg-event-materials/README.md

 * Instructions for Broadcasting

-We are currently working on all possibly needed materials to add here.
-Please bear with us and share your requests and recommendations via the email above!
+We are currently working on all materials you may need.
+Please bear with us and share your thoughts via the email above!
 Thank you!